 Don’t miss your chance to attend this very popular and highly evaluated conference.
 Book now!

 Get Event Alerts Set a reminder email for this event

 Success!
 You have successfully subscribed to receive updates for

 Beating Burnout in Nursing Conference!

 Burnout is now recognised as an occupational phenomenon - although it’s not a medical condition.
 It can manifest as exhaustion, ‘increased mental distance’ from work, and reduced professional efficacy (WHO, 2019).

 The complex combination of stressors results in impaired well-being, costly sick leave and a potential decrease in the quality of patient care.
 In order to combat these mental health vulnerabilities, it is important to understand the psychology underpinning stress and burnout.
 Strategies that develop resilience can assist in preventing these insidious professional dangers from occurring and at the same time, raise the quality of patient care.

 Purpose of Program

-To provide nurses and midwives with knowledge and skills to reduce stress and burnout, and to increase personal wellness, job satisfaction, interaction with colleagues, more positive workplaces, and enhance patient care.
+To provide nurses with strategies that will assist in reducing stress and burnout, increase personal wellness and job satisfaction, and also to enhance patient care.